AriYoung00/nvim-lua/README.md

 After the first launch, all of the plugins should be installed.
 For posterity, also run `:PackerSync` and `:PackerCompile` after first launch.

+### Langage Server Installation
+To install support for LSP-based suggestions for your language of choice, find it in the list present [at this link](https://github.com/neoclide/coc.nvim/wiki/Language-servers) and follow the directions there.
+Usually, this just involves running a `:CocInstall` command -- e.g., to install support for `rust-analyzer`, you would run `:CocInstall coc-rust-analyzer`.

 ### Updates
 Periodically, run `git pull` then `:PackerSync` and `:PackerCompile` in order to update plugins and any changes to configuration I might have pushed to this repo.